-Figure 11 shows the change in the node's average residual energy level after a period of data transmission.
+Fig. 11 shows the change in the node's average residual energy level after a period of data transmission.
 It is obvious that increasing the number of source nodes has an impact on the individual node's residual energy level.
 As an overall trend, the average remaining energy level decreases with higher number of source nodes.
-MultihopLQI can not reduce the redundant data copies in the network which is the result of the high traffic load handled by each individual forwarding node.
-This makes the average remaining energy level with MultihopLQI to degrade much faster than our routing scheme which keeps a balanced network workload towards the base station to maintain balanced energy dissipation.
+MultihopLQI cannot reduce the redundant data copies in the network which is the result of the high traffic load handled by each individual forwarding node.
+This degrades the average remaining energy level with MultihopLQI much faster than our routing scheme which keeps a balanced network workload towards the base station to maintain balanced energy dissipation.